 Quick answer: the path from first touch to funded has a handful of clear stages — discovery, verified contact, first-touch outreach, qualifying conversation, document collection, submission, and funding — and in a connected stack the repeatable stages run on software while the human stages stay with the broker.
-This walkthrough follows one deal through each stage so you can see exactly where the work happens.
+This walkthrough follows one deal through each stage so you can see exactly where the work happens, and who does it.

 It is easy to talk about pipelines in the abstract.
 It is more useful to follow a single deal end to end and mark, at each step, who does the work — software or you.
-Here is that walkthrough.
+Notice as we go that the work never stops being done; it just gets done by whatever is best at each piece, so your attention lands only where it is actually needed.

 Stage 1: Discovery (software)